Spot Factoring: Financing Individual Invoices Without a Full Facility | Spark Finance Blog

 Spot factoring is particularly well-suited to: project-based businesses that invoice large sums on completion, businesses with one or two key customers representing most of their ledger, companies waiting for a large payment that is holding up their own supplier obligations, and businesses testing invoice finance before committing to a full facility.

 It is less cost-effective for businesses with a high volume of smaller invoices, where the per-transaction cost structure makes whole-ledger factoring more efficient.
-If you are regularly funding more than 30-40 percent of your monthly invoiced turnover, the economics of a full facility almost always outweigh the flexibility benefit of spot funding.
+If you are regularly funding more than 30-40% of your monthly invoiced turnover, the economics of a full facility almost always outweigh the flexibility benefit of spot funding.

 The bottom line